 This conference, which will be held at the Days Inn Hotel in Flatwoods, offers a full-day of presentations by forest scientists, ecologists and botanists who will share ideas and findings about our changing forests so we can consider how we can approach those changes to help make our woodlands more resilient, more productive and healthier.

 The workshop will cover a wide range of topics – from the basic definitions scientists use to describe resiliency and environmental diversity to examples of changing woodland ecosystems.
 Attendees will have the chance to hear from forestry experts from several regional universities and research facilities, including WVU, Cornell University, Roanoke College, Concord University and the U.S. Department of Agriculture Forest Service.

-Dave McGill, WVU Extension Service forest resources specialist, saw an opportunity for WVU Extension Service to partner in the effort to help forestry practitioners and landowners learn about the complexity of forest change and ideas about forest resilience.
+Dave McGill, WVU Extension forest resources specialist, saw an opportunity for WVU Extension to partner in the effort to help forestry practitioners and landowners learn about the complexity of forest change and ideas about forest resilience.

 “Over the past few decades, the biological diversity of our woodlands has changed,” said McGill.
 “But it is important that we continue to explore how we might manage this change to keep our forests productive and healthy.”

 Professionals in attendance can earn up to five continuing forestry education credits.